 Things progressed with energy work, yoga and movement, Chinese medicine and philosophy.
 I changed my diet.
 I journalled.
 I meditated.
 I read and studied.
 A lot.
-Neuroscience, philospohy, anatomy, religion, endocrinology, the nervous system, movement, developmental patterns, nutrition, sleep cycles, fasting, sound healing, smudging, pulse electro magnetic frequency.
+Neuroscience, philosophy, anatomy, religion, endocrinology, the nervous system, movement, developmental patterns, nutrition, sleep cycles, fasting, sound healing, smudging, pulse electro magnetic frequency.
 A lot.

-This formed an amazing foundation, and an acceleration in my healing process occured when I was introduced to Conscious Connected Breathing.
+This formed an amazing foundation, and an acceleration in my healing process occurred when I was introduced to Conscious Connected Breathing.
 This powerful, yet gentle form of breathwork allowed me to release unprocessed emotions from my physical body at a new rate.
 I was so ready for this deep dive into this powerful modality.

 And dive I did.
 I started to deepen my breath practice, and with great teaching and guidance from my guide and friend, Robin Clements, I was able to clear so much.
-I was also able to create altereed states.
+I was also able to create altered states.
 As I continued to train and practice I became aware that I could change blood chemistry and my brain state.

 I started to get high.

 The profound Spiritual and mystical experiences flowed.
 I merged with the Universe.
 My sense of self disolved.
 These experiences continued.

 When I dedicated my life to healing myself, I accidentally developed a skill set and knowledge base to help others.